Lynparza Delays Progression & Significantly Prolongs Survival in Ovarian Cancer

 SOLO-1 Clinical Trial: Lynparza delays cancer progression and prolongs survival when used as initial treatment in women with a BRCA 1 or 2 mutation

 Two-year maintenance therapy with Lynparza significantly delays time to cancer progression and prolongs survival when used as part of the initial treatment strategy for advanced ovarian cancer in women with a BRCA 1 or 2 mutation.
-The results were presented at the European Society of Medical Oncology 2018 annual meeting, published in the prestigious New England Journal of Medicine, and updated at the June 2019 American Society of Clinical Oncology Meeting.
+The initial results were presented at the European Society of Medical Oncology (ESMO) 2018 annual meeting, published in the prestigious New England Journal of Medicine, and updated at the June 2019 American Society of Clinical Oncology Meeting.
+Five year follow up data was presented at the 2020 ESMO annual meeting.

 In the “SOLO-1” clinical trial women with newly diagnosed BRCA positive advanced ovarian cancer who were either in remission or with stable disease after platinum based chemotherapy were treated with either Lynparza 300 mg twice daily or a placebo for 2 years or until their cancer progressed, which ever came first.
 Patients with no evidence of disease at 2 years stopped treatment, while those with a partial response could continue treatment.